BlueBubblesApp/bluebubbles-app/README.md

 Private API Features:

-- Send tapbacks
-- See typing indicators
+- See and send typing indicators
-- Send read receipts
+- Send tapbacks, read receipts, subject messages, messages with effects, and replies (replies require MacOS 11+)
+- Mark chats read on the server Mac
+- Rename group chats
+- Add and remove participants from group chats

 **Private API Features are not enabled by default and require extra configurations.
 Details can be found in the settings page of the app.**